-The technical term for teeth grinding and the sounds of gnashing teeth is bruxism.
-It is a natural habit for babies to initially grind their teeth, typically while they are at sleep.
+The technical term for teeth grinding and the sounds of gnashing teeth is ‘bruxism’.
+It is natural for babies to grind their teeth initially, typically while they are at sleep.

-Hyperactive children - also may show signs of teeth grinding
+Hyperactive children - also may show signs of teeth grinding.

-Excessive teeth grinding can actually wear down or even fracture the teeth.
+Excessive teeth grinding can wear down or even fracture the teeth.
 Excessive clenching of the teeth also puts extra pressure on the muscles and tissue around the jaw.

-Other symptoms to look out for include ear ache, depression, anxiety and eating disorders.
+Other symptoms to look out for include earache, depression, anxiety and eating disorders.

-Please note many children may grind their teeth without any of the symptons above.
+Please note: many children may grind their teeth without any of the symptons above.